-No Re-screening of Tenants upon Conversion.
-Pursuant to the RAD statute, at conversion, current households are not subject to rescreening, income eligibility, or income targeting.
-Consequently, current households will be grandfathered for conditions that occurred prior to conversion but will be subject to any ongoing eligibility requirements for actions that occur after conversion.
+No Rescreening of Tenants upon Conversion.
+Pursuant to the RAD Statute, at conversion, current households cannot be excluded from occupancy at the Covered Project based on any rescreening, income eligibility, or income targeting.
+With respect to occupancy in the Covered Project, current households in the Converting Project will be grandfathered for application of any eligibility criteria to conditions that occurred prior to conversion but will be subject to any ongoing eligibility requirements for actions that occur after conversion.
+Post-conversion, the tenure of all residents of the Covered Project is protected pursuant to PBV requirements regarding continued occupancy unless explicitly modified in this Notice (e.g., rent phase-in provisions).
 For example, a unit with a household that was over-income at time of conversion would continue to be treated as an assisted unit.
-Thus, 24 CFR § 982.201, concerning eligibility and targeting, will not apply for current households.
-Once that remaining household moves out, the unit must be leased to an eligible family.
+Thus, 24 CFR § 982.201, concerning eligibility and targeting of tenants for initial occupancy, will not apply for current households.
+Once the grandfathered household moves out, the unit must be leased to an eligible family.
 MTW agencies may not alter this requirement.
+Further, so as to facilitate the right to return to the assisted property, this provision shall apply to current public housing residents of the Converting Project that will reside in non-RAD PBV units or non-RAD PBRA units placed in a project that contain RAD PBV units or RAD PBRA units.
+Such families and such contract units will otherwise be subject to all requirements of the applicable program, specifically 24 CFR § 983 for non-RAD PBV units and the PBRA requirements governing the applicable contract for non-RAD PBRA units.

 Right to Return.
-See section 1.4.A.4(b) regarding a resident’s right to return.
+See section 1.4.A.5(ii) and the RAD Fair Housing, Civil Rights, and Relocation Notice regarding a resident’s right to return.

 Renewal of Lease.
-Since publication of the PIH Notice 2012-32 Rev 1, the regulations under 24 CFR § 983.257(b)(3) have been amended requiring Project Owners to renew all leases upon lease expiration, unless cause exists.
+Since publication of the PIH Notice 2012-32 Rev 1, the regulations under 24 CFR part 983 have been amended requiring Project Owners to renew all leases upon lease expiration, unless cause exists.
 MTW agencies may not alter this requirement.

 Phase-in of Tenant Rent Increases.
 If a tenant’s monthly rent increases by more than the greater of 10 percent or $25 purely as a result of conversion, the rent increase will be phased in over 3 or 5 years.
 To implement this provision, HUD is specifying alternative requirements for section 3(a)(1) of the Act, as well as 24 CFR § 983.3 (definition of “total tenant payment” (TTP)) to the extent necessary to allow for the phase-in of tenant rent increases.
-A PHA must create a policy setting the length of the phase in period at three years, five years or a combination depending on circumstances.
+A PHA must create a policy setting the length of the phase-in period at three years, five years or a combination depending on circumstances.
 For example, a PHA may create a policy that uses a three year phase-in for smaller increases in rent and a five year phase-in for larger increases in rent.
 This policy must be in place at conversion and may not be modified after conversion.